 Retail therapy is as popular as ever.
-The COVID-19 pandemic has led to an increase in impulse purchases.

 The cash wrap is your last opportunity to encourage them to spend more, so it’s important to add temptations along the route.
 Create displays adjacent to your cash wrap and fill them with inexpensive goodies.

 Because they don’t cost a lot, customers won’t have qualms about adding these items to their carts.
 And, if your line is moving, they won’t have much time to second guess their decisions.

 The following types of products are the best to include at the cash wrap:

 - Sample-sized versions of your bestsellers.
 Think travel-sized beauty products.